If we don’t win, you don’t pay.

 What Are The U-Turn Accident Statistics?

-First of all, there were no official Los Angeles U-Turn Accident statistics we could find.
-All that is available are the statistics for the types of accidents commonly caused by U-Turns.
-Below is a list of Los Angeles accident percentages primarily associated with an illegal U-Turn.
+First, we could not find official Los Angeles U-turn accident statistics.
+The only statistics available are those for the types of accidents commonly caused by U-turns.
+Below is a list of Los Angeles accident percentages primarily associated with an illegal U-turn.

 “In about 36 percent of the crashes, the vehicles with critical reason were turning or crossing intersection.”